schmudde/blog/content/pages/now.md

 author-twitter: dschmudde
 location: Turin, Italy
 date-created: 2020-04-15
-date-modified: 2020-12-10
+date-modified: 2021-02-14
 date-published: 2020-04-23
 in-language: en
 canonical-url: http://schmud.de
 uuid:
 ---

-[^now] <i class="fa fa-image"></i> I just launched my art gallery, [Gallery 404](http://netart.today/).
-The gallery exhibits net.art as it appears today - exclusively specializing in broken artworks.
+[^now] I'm excited to announce my new position as Chief Technology Officer (CTO) at [Yorba](https://yorba.co/).
+We are building an open digital identity service.
+More details to come.

 [^now]: {-} This *now page* shares what's occupying my time at the moment.
 If you have your own website, you might want to [create one as well](https://nownownow.com/about).
 Learn more [about me](/pages/about.html) or read my [CV](/cv.html).

-I'm consulting with a team at [Ruca](https://ruca.co/) on an **open digital identity system**.
-My role as a technical consultant is to provide a cultural, historical, and technological context for their overall strategy.
-I can't talk much about the project at the moment, but I can say that Ruca's background as a global design cooperative means they have a unique approach to the problem.
-I'm excited.
+I started a class with the [Virtual School on Internet Governance](https://www.virtualsig.org/) in February.
+The administrator is Glenn McKnight (Canada) and Alfredo Calderon (Puerto Rico) is the Dean of Education.
+I just finished the first week on internet history, which is centered on the American narrative.

 ## Projects

+<i class="fa fa-image"></i> I continue to curate artworks for [Gallery 404](http://netart.today/).
+The gallery exhibits net.art as it appears today - exclusively specializing in broken artworks.

 My October talk at *[JupyterCon 2020](https://jupytercon.com/)*, "Dr. Schmood's Notebook of Python Calisthenics and Orthodontia", was [published online](https://www.youtube.com/watch?v=__0Pr13PQSc).[^jupytercon]